Skyrocketing sports TV rights: it’s not a game, it’s big business

 Why do I pay so much for sports networks?

 Originally, most games were free on Broadcast TV.
-Then ESPN came along and carried games from all leagues for a fee.
+Then cable networks such as ESPN and Fox Sports came along and carried games from all leagues for a fee.
 Now, many leagues, conferences and teams, including college sports, have their own Networks each with its own high fee.
-Some Networks offer less popular sports or low viewed games and events but demand the same high fee increases.
+Some Networks offer less popular sports or low viewed games and events, but demand the same high fee increases.
 Conferences and Regional Sports Networks account for a fast-growing portion of every TV provider’s monthly bill, and it’s happening in both small towns and big cities.

 Escalating salaries of star players and coaches place large financial demands on teams and leagues who drive up programming costs to cover expenses.
 These costs are passed on from the networks to your TV provider and then to you.